Sunnykumarpal1/30-days-of-azure/README.md

    ## ii) Azure file store
-      * they ate used for stuctured file storange
+      * they are used for stuctured file storage(hierarchical file storage)

    ##  iii) Azure data lake storage gen2
-       * They are use for stuctured file storag3.
+       * They are use for stuctured file storage(hierarchical file storage).

+    ## RELATIONAL DATABASES
+    i) Azure sql databases
+    2) Azure db for mysql
+    3) Azure  db for maria db
+    4) azure db for postresql

+    ## NO SQL database
+    1) azure cosmos db
+    2) azure cache for reddis